kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md

 \(a\) Except as provided in paragraph (c) of this section, no person may manipulate the flight controls of a small unmanned aircraft system unless:

-\(1\) That person has a remote pilot certificate with a small UAS rating issued pursuant to subpart C of this part and satisfies the requirements of §107.65; or
+\(1\) That person has a remote pilot certificate with a small UAS rating issued pursuant to subpart C of this part and satisfies the requirements of [[Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md#§107.65   Aeronautical knowledge recency.|§107.65]]; or

 \(2\) That person is under the direct supervision of a remote pilot in command and the remote pilot in command has the ability to immediately take direct control of the flight of the small unmanned aircraft.

-\(b\) Except as provided in paragraph (c) of this section, no person may act as a remote pilot in command unless that person has a remote pilot certificate with a small UAS rating issued pursuant to Subpart C of this part and satisfies the requirements of §107.65.
+\(b\) Except as provided in paragraph (c) of this section, no person may act as a remote pilot in command unless that person has a remote pilot certificate with a small UAS rating issued pursuant to Subpart C of this part and satisfies the requirements of [[Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md#§107.65   Aeronautical knowledge recency.|§107.65]].

 \(c\) The Administrator may, consistent with international standards, authorize an airman to operate a civil foreign-registered small unmanned aircraft without an FAA-issued remote pilot certificate with a small UAS rating.

 ### §107.13   Registration.

-A person operating a civil small unmanned aircraft system for purposes of flight must comply with the provisions of §91.203(a)(2) of this chapter.
+A person operating a civil small unmanned aircraft system for purposes of flight must comply with the provisions of [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.203   Civil aircraft: Certifications required.|§91.203]](a)(2) of this chapter.

 ### §107.15   Condition for safe operation.